Things to Do at Palawan Wildlife Rescue and Conservation Center

 Tips & Advice

-Visit during feeding times (usually morning and late afternoon) to see the animals at their most active
+Visit during feeding times (usually mid-morning) for the most active animal viewing experience

 Tours & Activities at Palawan Wildlife Rescue and Conservation Center